felipemeres/CNN_viz/README.md

    - `video_filename`: Name of the output video file (if saving video)
    - `fps`: Frames per second for the video
    - `cmap`: Colormap for visualization (e.g., `'viridis'`, `'plasma'`, `'gray'`)
+   - **Advanced options:**
+     - `normalization_mode`: `'filter'` (default), `'layer'`, or `'global'`.
+Controls how normalization is applied:
+       - `'filter'`: Each filter is normalized independently (max contrast per filter).
+       - `'layer'`: All filters in a layer are normalized together (preserves relative intensity between filters in a layer).
+       - `'global'`: All filters in all layers are normalized together (preserves global intensity relationships).
+     - `clip_percentiles`: Tuple (low, high), e.g., `(1, 99)`.
+Clips activation values to this percentile range before normalization to reduce the effect of outliers.
+     - `use_hist_eq`: `True` to apply histogram equalization to the normalized activation map for enhanced visual contrast.
+     - `save_16bit`: `True` to save raw 16-bit PNGs (for quantitative analysis), `False` to save 8-bit colormapped PNGs (for visualization).
+Only one type is saved per run.

 2. **Run the Script:**
    ```bash